mmondics/openshift-intro/README.md

     This page displays all of the workloads in your project, so it’s empty for now.

-    All objects in OpenShift can be generated using YAML files.
-YAML (standing for Yet Another Markup Language) is a human-readable language for configuration files.
+    All objects in OpenShift can be generated using [YAML(https://yaml.org/)] files.
+YAML is a human-readable language for configuration files.
 Most OpenShift object such as Deployments, Services, Routes, etc. can be modified by directly editing their YAML file in either the console or command line.

     Workloads are typically created by developers, so in the next section, you will swap to the developer perspective to deploy an application.
 You will return to the administrator perspective later in this lab.